jameschesmer/NC-News-Front/README.md

 To see the project in action go https://nc-news-jc.netlify.com/

+The code behind this project is at https://github.com/jameschesmer/BE2-northcoders-news

 The API in use for this project is available https://github.com/jameschesmer/BE2-northcoders-news

 ### Prerequisites